ericjwdchen/ericjwdchen.github.io/_drafts/2017-02-02-What-Makes-a-Good-Reddit-Post.md

 *Note:* This analysis of Reddit was created for the final project of [ELE/COS 381][381registrar] taught in Fall 2016.
 For this project, Alan Chen, Luis Gonzalez, and I decided to apply the topics learned in class to an analysis of Reddit to understand what makes a "good" Reddit post.

+The link to the PDF of the report is [here][pdfLink].

 [381registrar]: https://registrar.princeton.edu/course-offerings/course_details.xml?courseid=011724&term=1172

+[pdfLink]: /assets/2017/02/elecos381/ELECOS381-FinalReport.pdf
 <hr>

 # ELE/COS 381 Final Report: What makes a good Reddit Post?